ffund/ml-notebooks/notebooks/1-explore-hw.md

 Finally, we are going to visualize the changes in human mobility over this time, for the location you have chosen, alongside either vaccination trends or cases trends.

 In the following cell, create a figure with seven subplots, arranged vertically.
 (You can refer to the example in the "Python + numpy" notebook from this week's lesson.)
-On the horizontal axis, put the `days_since...` array you computed in the previous cell.
+On the horizontal axis, put the date.
 On the vertical axes, show (as a line):

 * `retail_and_recreation_percent_change_from_baseline` in the top subplot
 * `grocery_and_pharmacy_percent_change_from_baseline` in the next subplot